 OLE 1 appeared in 1990 as a replacement for DDE, and in 1992 was added to Windows 3.1.
 The 1993 OLE 2 named its communication model COM (Component Object Model).
 Microsoft then declared that OLE was no longer an acronym, but the brand name for all their component technologies.
 With the 1996 introduction of ActiveX, Microsoft returned OLE to its original name and function: embedding and linking documents.

 Organic Light-Emitting Diode.
-Made as a plastic-like material on a silicon IC chip.
+Made using a carbon-based compound deposited on a silicon IC chip.
 Active-matrix OLED displays are brighter and sharper than LCDs, with a wider viewing angle, no need for backlighting, denser pixel arrays, lower power, and thinner display panels that can even be made flexible.
 Since OLED pixels emit light rather than passing or blocking a backlight, they can render a deeper black when turned off.
+On the other hand, they do less well than LCDs with images that are mostly white.

-Expectations that OLEDs would replace LCDs in the flat-panel display market, and even serve as a light source, were foiled for years by cost and durability issues, and by a NPE called Universal Display Corp. that holds many broad patents for OLED displays.
+Expectations that OLED displays would replace LCDs in the flat-panel display market, and even serve as a light source, were foiled for years by cost and durability issues, and by a NPE called Universal Display Corp. that holds many broad patents for OLED displays.
 In 2016, competitively priced OLED TVs began coming to market, pushing ahead of rival technologies OTFT and quantum-dot-enhanced LCD.
-Quantum-dot-enhanced OLED displays, abbreviated as QD-OLED, are due in 2022.
+Quantum-dot-enhanced OLED displays, abbreviated as QD-OLED, arrived in 2022.

 Object Module Format.
 An Intel format for object files, the intermediate form between programming-language source code and the machine language that runs on a 80x86 processor.
 A variant for 8051 processors is called OMF-51.
 Other standards of this type include COFF and ELF (2).